VIDITeaching/ECS273-Winter2023/Assignment/README.md

  - Dendrogram

 ## Part 2.
 Bring in Interactivity
-You can focus on one of the views and provide appropriate user interactions.
-For example, zoom in/out a bar chart is not informative and is thus inappropriate; however, it is fine to zoom in/out a line chart or a scatter plot to provide detailed inspection or avoid visual clutter.
+You can focus on one of the views and provide at least one kind of appropriate user interactions.
+For example, zooming in/out a bar chart is not informative and is thus inappropriate; however, it is fine to zoom in/out a line chart or a scatter plot to provide detailed inspection or avoid visual clutter. <br />
+In other words, your choice of user interaction shall benefit the user in some way, such as supporting the data exploration, drilling down critical details, or facilitate analytical reasoning; otherwise, don't implement it.

 ### Examples of user interactions
  * Interface widgets
-   * Dropmenu (e.g., select different techniques/hyperparameters)
+   * Dropdown menu (e.g., select different techniques/hyperparameters)
    * Slider (e.g., filter based on data attributes)
    * Input (e.g., key in keywords)
  * Tooltip
  * Brush
- * Pan
- * Zoom in/out
+ * Zoom (+ Pan)

 # Requirements
  - The dashboard must have at least two visualizations, which should be created with at least two different visualization methods (see above).
- - At lease one of the views should support appropriate user interactions (see above).
+ - At least one of the views should support one kind of appropriate user interactions at minimum (see above).
  - **Legends** for each view need to be provided as well as **axis labels** and **chart titles**.
  - The two visualizations should be placed **side by side** and fit on a fullscreen browser.
  - The data used in these visualizations **must** be fetched from the server.
- - The demo examples cannot be counted as one of the views, even if it reads a different dataset.
+ - The demo examples **cannot** be counted as one of the views, even if it reads a different dataset.
  - Choose appropriate visual encodings.
  - Color choice matters and has an effect on the interpretability of the visualization.
-Depending on the data, the type of color scale you use will change (categorical, linear, etc).
+Depending on the data, the type of color scale you use will change (e.g., categorical, linear, etc).
  - Carefully consider the design for each encoding that you will use and its effectiveness for portraying the data.
 Depending on the data you are visualizing, certain pairings of marks and channels will be more effective.
+ - Carefully choose the user interactions and consider their effectiveness for supporting data exploration and/or analytical reasoning.
  - The visualizations should depict different dimensions or aspects of the dataset to be examined.
-So you are encouraged to perform data analysis with our templates (`./server/resources`) as it is helpful.
+So you are encouraged to perform data analysis with our templates (`./server/resources`) as they are helpful.

 # Submission